zeespogeira/ADS-HouseOfThings/README.md

 - Problem
     - How can we remove the complex chainning of "if conditions" needed to compare the sensor value with the Condition value?
 - Pattern
-    - The patter provides an object responsible for deciding the instation of the correct implementation.
+    - The patter provides an object responsible for deciding the instantiation of the correct implementation.
 - Usage
-    - We introduced the interface IComparer that is implemeted by any class responsible for performing comparissons.
-A ComparerFactory was added, with the responsability to decide which of of the IComparer impementation should be instantiated.
+    - We introduced the interface IComparer that is implemented by any class responsible for performing comparisons.
+A ComparerFactory was added, with the responsibility to decide which of of the IComparer implementation should be instantiated.